g_order is incorrect for unsaturated carbons

 David: g_order already has an option -unsat that should be used for unsaturated carbons, and the fix here seems to only concern that case.
 However, the present patch is a bit too dirty to apply right away, so this will have to wait until somebody has time to clean it up (or rewrite g_order properly).

-#7 Updated by Thomas Piggot almost 2 years ago
+#7 Updated by Thomas Piggot over 3 years ago